 I work at the intersection of cultural studies, media studies, and rhetorical criticism.
-My primary interests are feminist theory and the material effects of cultural production and consumption.
-Along with my PhD., I am completing a graduate certificate in Women’s and Gender Studies and am interested in complementing publications with digital humanities projects.
-My areas of inquiry include discourses of motherhood, victim blaming, and Far/Alt-Right extremism.
-These discourses contribute to popular, juridical, and cultural expectations of gender by normalizing notions of heteronormativity, unmarked whiteness, and gendered violence within the contemporary United States.
+My primary interests are intersectional feminist theory and the material effects of cultural production and consumption.
+My areas of inquiry include cultural infrastructure, digital propaganda, and gendered online communicative practices.
+Along with my PhD., I have completed a graduate certificate in Women’s and Gender Studies.

-I also work with the Office of Postdoctoral Affairs at UNC Chapel Hill where I provide consulting services for UNC postdocs focused on Research Development and Funding.
-In this position I utilize more than seven years of experience working with faculty research development and funding for academic research as well as more than a year of direct grant support on three major grant projects.
+In addition to my scholarship, I have more than eight years of experience working with faculty research development and funding for academic research as well as more than a year of direct grant support on each of three major grant projects.

-Education: B.A. in Women’s and Gender Studies and an M.A. in Communication, both from the University of North Carolina at Chapel Hill.
+M.A. in Communication and a B.A. in Women’s and Gender Studies, both from the University of North Carolina at Chapel Hill.